 - house wiring: no specific measures, recognising that existing trends should reduce fields anyway

-- distribution substations: encouragement to site them away from homes, but no specific requirements
+- distribution substations: encouragement to site them away from homes, but no specific requirements.

-Application to electricity equipment
+Application of these policies to electricity equipment

 It is up to the electricity companies to design all their equipment lines such that it complies with the relevant limits, no matter how close you get to it.
 In particular: